Mamacita (album): Release

 Super Junior held a press conference at the Imperial Palace Hotel in Gangnam, Seoul on August 28, 2014.
 A few hours later, the official music video was released and it quickly reached one million views in less than 9 hours and two million views in less than 22 hours.
 It ended up being the most viewed k-pop music video of August 2014 despite being released at the end of the month.
-On the Chinese site YinYueTai Super Junior became the second group on achieve a perfect 100.00 score for the music video (Super Junior-M's Swing music video, being the first one).
+On the Chinese site YinYueTai Super Junior became the second group on achieve a perfect 100.00 score for the music video (Super Junior-M's "Swing" music video, being the first one).

 On August 29 at 00:00 (KST) the album was released in digital format in South Korea.
 Over the next few days, it also became available through iTunes for oversea fans.
 The physical version of the album was available for pre-order a week before and became sold out in Synnara Store.
 On September 1 the album hit the stores and peaked at No. 1 in charts right away, despite a controversy with an error in the second print run of the album.

 Live performance

 The group made their comeback performance on the Korean music show Music Bank with the songs "Shirt" and "Mamacita" on August 29 and kept promotions going on Music Core, Inkigayo and M!
 Countdown.
-On September 10 the group did two fan signing events at different locations in Seoul.
+On September 10, the group did two fan signing events at different locations in Seoul.

 Super Show 6

-Super Junior kicked off their third World Tour on September 19 at Seoul.
+Super Junior kicked off their third World Tour on September 19 in Seoul.
 The tickets for the first dates in their hometown were sold out in just 9 minutes, and the group celebrated their 100th concert on September 21.
 They also confirmed five stops in Japan as well, in Tokyo Dome and Osaka Dome.

 Critical reception

 Billboard released an article about Super Junior's new album highlighting the experimental variety of music styles.
 The website Critical Kpop also named 'Mamacita' a front-runner for album of the year in the 2014's K-Pop industry, praising it as "Every song on Mamacita fits seamlessly together, and more revealing, every song on Mamacita is better for being included together, in this smooth, sophisticated, funky package.
 Now that's an album".
-Allkpop also praised the album writing that composers "crafted a pretty masterful piece of work here" and giving them a 9,0 score overall.
+Allkpop also praised the album writing that composers "crafted a pretty masterful piece of work here."